MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 ## CASE STUDY 2: Reaching potential contributors: 86th ST (LINE:456 station)
-From the fundraising list of stations, the 86th ST will be presented as case study.
-As shown in the below figure, also in this case the traffic is very dependent on day of the week and time of the day.
+From the fundraising list of stations, the 86th ST will be presented as case study as an example of station where to look for potential donors.
+As shown in the below figure, also in this case the traffic is very dependent on the day of the week and time of the day.

 ***